connorjose/notey/README.md

 An electron note taking app built for the purpose of learning react for work

-utilises Electron, React TS, SQLite, Vite and Mantine
+utilises Electron, React TS, SQLite, Vite and Shadcn

 ### Run
 `npm run dev`